pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

     This year we are encouraging all participants to use the text editor [Atom](https://atom.io/).
     We hope this helps smooth out differences between text editors.

-Please download, install it alng with the necessary packages and stick with it for at least the duration of the course and assignment to get a feel for how it works.
+Please download, install it along with the necessary packages and stick with it for at least the duration of the course and assignment to get a feel for how it works.
 There is a slight learning curve, but soon you hopefully be wondering why no-one forced you to do this before!
 We should get you past the steepest part of the learning curve during the course itself, so we don't anticipate you struggling on your own.